sanketnbajad/website/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Researchers
-- Visitors
+- Principal Investigator
 ---

-A driven and knowledgeable research associate offering proven background in applied mathematics and geophysics.
-History of developing novel algorithms related to geophysical inverse problems, signal processing and machine learning.
+Pawan is an assistant professor in the Center for Earth Sciences at the Indian Institute of Science (IISc).
+Previously, he was a postdoctoral associate in the Department of Mathematics at MIT.
+He finished his Ph.D. program in Geophysics at Delft University of Technology (TUDelft), The Netherlands.
+In 2012, he obtained a Master of Science degree in Geophysics from the Indian Institute of Technology (Indian School of Mines), Dhanbad, India.
+He enjoys developing novel algorithms related to geophysical inverse problems, signal processing and machine learning.
+Click [here]({{< ref "admin_extra/index.md" >}}) for a longer bio.